LLM reference — common recipes

 WITH PRODUCT_NAME, PRODUCT_PRICE

-VIA product_id BOUND TO PRODUCT_ID
+VIA product_id BIND TO PRODUCT_ID

 ),